cartto/cartto/README.md

 ## Learning
 Rust and C++
 ## Motto
-who needs a gf when u chase the back - Creator of Sony;;
+who needs a gf when u chase the bag - Creator of Sony;;

 Pro Coder!